LYRA-Block-Lattice/LyraBroker/Readme.md

 For advanced features of Lyra, such as token creation, NFT, etc. please use Lyra native web API instead.

+# Note for gRPC API

 We have a wallet running on Node-JS for demo: LyraJsWallet.
 More examples comming soon.

 The Google protobuf file is here: https://github.com/LYRA-Block-Lattice/LyraBroker/blob/master/LyraBroker/Protos/broker.proto

 For more language support please visit: https://grpc.io/docs/languages/

-# Documents for RESTFul API
+# Note for RESTFul API

 After setup docker container, document can be accessed by: http://[docker ip]:3505/swagger/index.html